 Trello is an awesome project management tool that makes collaboration easy and, dare I say, even fun.
 But this visual list tool can do so much more, whether you’re organizing work projects, family chores, travel plans, or just about anything else.

+Looking for a tutorial on the basics of getting started with Trello?
+Read our article How to Use Trello.
 Trello is a terrific tool for project management and task management.
 The visual Kanban boards are flexible, shareable, and let you pack a ton of detail into each card.
-But Trello isn't just for work.
-You can use it to organize just about anything, perhaps your entire life.

 Post-it Notes are just small pieces of paper, but they're incredibly flexible.
 You can jot down tasks, create a checklist, organize belongings, and stick them on your fridge or computer so you'll never forget them.